We visit Mum as

 I’ve waited thousands of minutes

-To see you again, just to be with you
+To see you again, just to be with

 Again, and to hug you